-Tesla stock up on Musk comments
+Tesla stock rises on Musk comments

 Tesla Motors CEO Elon Musk said the electric vehicle automaker’s sales remain strong despite gas prices hitting a four-year-record low.
 He disputed suggestions that a new leasing program will result in lower revenue.